Spider-Verse: Aftermath

 After battle, the remainder of the Spider-Army say their goodbyes.
 Spider-Girl (Mayday Parker) returns home to Earth-982 and finds Uncle Ben Parker from Earth-3145, who reveals that Mary Jane and Wes survived Daemos' attack.
-Uncle Ben decides to stay on Earth-982 and live out the remainder of his life as Mayday's and Benjy's grandfather.
+Ben decides to stay on Earth-982 and live out the remainder of his life as Mayday's and Benjy's grandfather.
 Mayday is given her father's old costume and renames herself Spider-Woman.
 When only Spider-UK, Spider-Woman (Gwen Stacy), Spider-Man 2099, and the Spiders from Earth-616 remain, their Spider-Sense collectively overwhelm them with agony.
 Karn realizes someone is tampering with the Web of Life and Destiny, and they find the Superior Spider-Man hacking at the Web with Morlun's dagger.
 Aware of his destiny, Superior Spider-Man rejects his fate, having figured out that Peter Parker from his universe is from the future.
 Karn says that at any moment he could erase them from existence, while Spider-UK shouts they are losing portals home.
 Peter tells the Spider-Woman of Earth-65 and Spider-Man 2099 to head to their home dimensions before it is too late, while he leads the Earth-616 Spiders against the Superior Spider-Man.
 The Superior Spider-Man battles with Spider-Woman and Spider-Girl, who sees the totemic script on Morlun's dagger.
 Spider-Girl immobilizes the Superior Spider-Man's arm and reads that there will always be a Master Weaver at the center of the Great Web and that anyone can take the place of the current Master Weaver, but only death can free the Master Weaver from their sacred obligation.
 Karn states that he finally knows who the Master Weaver is and unmasks himself, revealing that he and the Master Weaver are one and the same.
 Analyzing the Master Weaver's armor, Karn notices a slot that fits the prongs of the spear he made as a child, which acts as a key to open the mechanism.
 Karn explain that the flow of time differs in Earth-001, using the co-existence of Spider-Man and the Superior Spider-Man as an example of being able to exist in two places at once.
 Karn has consumed enough Totems for their essence to enable him to take the Master Weaver's place, stating that this shall be his penance and, hopefully, his salvation.
 Spider-Man defeats the Superior Spider-Man who feigns surrender, but puts his hologram of Anna Marconi on a 100-day standby.
 Karn says that in time he can fix the damage to the Great Web and prepares to return the Superior Spider-Man to the past.
 Spider-Man pushes Otto through the portal into the aftermath of the chronoton implosion that time-displaced him in the first place, his memory of the recent events erased.
 Karn remarks that his family can subsist off the life force of any animal and that Earth-3145 is teeming with mutant spiders.
 He also reveals that Spider-UK's home Earth-833 was destroyed by an Incursion and the Earth-616 Spiders console him.
 Spider-UK volunteers to travel the Multiverse and protect the worlds that lost their Spider-Totems, and Spider-Girl offers to join him.
 Karn dubs them the Warriors of the Great Web and charges them with helping him repair the severed threads.
 Karn opens a portal to Earth-616 and the Spiders bid farewell.
 Karn offers the Web-Warriors a tour of the Inheritor's palace, while unbeknown to them, a hand erupts from the Other's corpse, revealing that Kaine is still alive.
 On Earth-616, Spider-Man says that for a long time he did not feel ready to run his own company, but after leading the Spider-Army he feels ready for anything.